-The English Transitional Center offers tutoring for the following courses.
+The English as an International Language Center offers tutoring for the following courses.
 You can only sign up for tutoring appointments after course registration.

 ENG 109 (3 credits)